KD5FMU/KD5FMU/README.md

 - 👋 Hi, I’m Freddie "Freddie Mac" McGuire @KD5FMU
 - 👀 I’m interested in Ham Radio and foremostly AllStarLink
 - 🌱 I’m currently learning Debian and ArchLinux
 - 💞️ I’m looking to collaborate on ...
+Script Files and add on apps that will benefit the AllStarLink experience.
 - 📫 You can reach me at kd5fmu@gmail.com
 - 😄 Pronouns: .KD5FMU
 - ⚡ Fun fact: I am a Ham